TapDoGithub/Auction/README.md

-display - controller node with websocket
+display - controller module with websocket and http for auction display